dargueso/PGWERA5WRF/README.md

         f2py -c -m outputInter outputInter.f90 -DF2PY_REPORT_ON_ARRAY_COPY=1000000
 2. Rename mv outputInter.[cpython-37m-x86_64-linux-gnu].so to outputInter.so

-3. Run [write_intermediate_ERA5_CMIP6anom.py](write_intermediate_ERA5_CMIP6anom.py) which makes use of [outputInter.f90](outputInter.f90) (as a python module), [constanst.py](constanst.py), [wrf_variables.py](wrf_variables.py).
-It basically interpolates CMIP6 anomalies to every 3 or 6 hours (from monthly) and builds the WRF-Intermediate adding CMIP6 anomalies and ERA5 fields.
+3. Run [write_intermediate_ERA5_CMIP6anom.py](write_intermediate_ERA5_CMIP6anom.py) which makes use of [outputInter.f90](outputInter.f90) (as a python module), [constanst.py](constanst.py).
+It basically interpolates CMIP6 anomalies to every 3 or 6 hours (from monthly) and builds the WRF-Intermediate adding CMIP6 anomalies to ERA5 fields (ERA5 netcdf files are needed - see [Download ERA5](#download-era5) to see how to create them).
 Depending on CDO version variables in the ERA5 netCDF files may have names or codes, modify the vars2d_codes and vars3d_codes accordingly.
 Currently working with names.

 ## Create soil variables